microsoft/monaco-editor/README.md

 ## Issues

 Create [issues](https://github.com/microsoft/monaco-editor/issues) in this repository for anything related to the Monaco Editor.
-Always mention **the version** of the editor when creating issues and **the browser** you're having trouble in.
 Please search for existing issues to avoid duplicates.

 ## FAQ